Home >

 post

-- The Starry Messenger (1989 Albert Van Helden translation, Siderius Nuncius, 1610)
+- The Starry Messenger (Siderius Nuncius, 1610)

-In the beginning of the discussion the old concept of a perfect an unchangeable heaven is challenged on the basis of evidence furnished by new stars and sunspots, and similarities are pointed out between the earth, moon, and planets.
+In the beginning of the discussion the old concept of a perfect and unchangeable heaven is challenged on the basis of evidence furnished by new stars and sunspots, and similarities are pointed out between the earth, moon, and planets.
 There follow propositions relating to the earth's rotation and to the revolution of the earth about the sun.
 In each argument the Copernican doctrine emerges triumphant as constituting the simplest and most logical explanation of astronomical phenomena. --Robert B. Downs

 - Christopher MARLOWE (1564-1593)